 Welcome to your student teaching experience!
 You have worked very hard to get to this point and deserve some congratulations!

 The Office of Student Teaching and Field Experiences has worked very hard to secure your placement in a school setting that will meet your learning needs.
 Be assured that you are placed in a school district committed to furthering the teaching profession by agreeing to partner with universities.
-Your mentor, teachers as well as your university supervisors are proven professionals who have affirmed a commitment to the profession by agreeing to mentor you through your development into a highly qualified beginning teacher.
+Your mentor, teachers, as well as your university supervisors, are proven professionals who have affirmed a commitment to the profession by agreeing to mentor you through your development into a highly qualified beginning teacher.
 Your placement is a culmination of input from many.
 We are confident that, through this placement, you will learn and grow as a professional and enter the field prepared to teach and continue to learn.

 Sincerely,